Just think about it for a moment: One gram of DNA can store 700 terabytes of data. DNA finally rescues big data from the storage crises.

 Real Time Work

-A bioengineer and geneticist at Harvard’s Wyss Institute have successfully stored 5.5 petabits of data — around 700 terabytes — in a single gram of DNA, smashing the previous DNA data density record by a thousand times.
+A bioengineer and geneticist at Harvard’s Wyss Institute have successfully stored 5.5 petabits of fast data — around 700 terabytes — in a single gram of DNA, smashing the previous DNA data density record by a thousand times.

 The work, carried out by George Church and Sri Kosuri, basically treats DNA as just another digital storage device.
 Instead of binary data being encoded as magnetic regions on a hard drive platter, strands of DNA that store 96 bits are synthesized, with each of the bases (TGAC) representing a binary value (T and G = 1, A and C = 0).